rameshsurapathi/solutions_architect_agent/README.md

 - **AI-Powered Responses:**
   - Uses LLMs (OpenAI, Gemini, etc.) with a custom system prompt for expert, blog-style output.
-  - Caches responses with Redis for speed and efficiency.
+  - Caches responses with Firestore for speed and efficiency.
   - Rate-limits chat requests to prevent abuse.

 - **Extensible Backend:**